 Lieutenant William Hampson Lillie

 William Hampson Lillie was born in Wimbledon, Surrey on October 9, 1888.
-His father, William, had a Cotton Cloth Finishing business.
+His father, William, owned a Cotton Cloth Finishing business.
+By 1901 the family had moved to Marple.

-By 1911 he was back with his parents in Marple and working as an assistant cloth finisher in the family business.
-He was commissioned into the 1/9th Battalion Manchester Regiment on September 2, 1914 while the Battalion was at camp at Bury preparing for war service.
+After the outbreak of war, he was re-commissioned into the 1/9th Battalion Manchester Regiment on September 2, 1914 while the Battalion was at camp at Bury preparing for war service.

 He sailed with the Battalion to Egypt in September 1914 and served with them there throughout their training and preparation for action.
 He was promoted to Lieutenant, along with several other junior officers, on November 4, 1914 while serving in Egypt.
+While in Egypt he was temporarily assigned as Military Liaison Officer (MLO) to the Indian Expeditionary Force, Suez and the Australian & New Zealand Expeditionary Force, Alexandria.
 He landed with the 1/9th in Gallipoli on May 9, 1915 as a platoon commander in C Company.

-He survived the intense fighting that C Company in particular was involved in, in June, and was subsequently transferred to Brigade Staff.
+He survived the intense fighting that C Company in particular was involved in, in June, and was subsequently transferred to Brigade Staff where he served as Staff Captain.
 He was evacuated to hospital in Alexandria on August 9th and is noted in the Brigade war diary as returning from detail camp at Mudros in November 1915.
 In fact, he rejoined the Battalion on November 17th and was promoted to temporary Captain upon his return.

 On February 8, 1916, while the Battalion were in Egypt, he was granted 56 days leave in the UK.
 He rejoined them on April 4, 1916.

 He landed with the 1/9th in France on March 11, 1917 and was appointed temporary Captain during a Company reorganization that same month relinquishing the temporary rank in August 1917.
 On May 12, 1917 he was granted 16 days leave in the UK rejoining the Battalion on May 28th.
-On June 11, 1917 he was attached to the 126th Brigade HQ and remained there for 69 days.
-He was wounded in action on September 6th and spent 37 days in hospital before rejoining the Battalion on October 13, 1917.
+On June 11, 1917 he was attached to the 126th Brigade HQ and remained there for 69 days where he served as Staff Captain and Assistant Brigade Major.
+During this period he was promoted to Captain with precedence from July 5, 1917.
+He was wounded in action (Gassed) on September 6th at Ypres and spent 37 days in hospital before rejoining the Battalion on October 13, 1917.
 10 days later he attended a 4th Army Gas School and upon completion was sent to the UK and struck off the strength of the Battalion on November 1, 1917.

-He retired from the Territorial Force as a Captain and on March 27, 1920 he married Mary Ida Ruston Fitter in Warwickshire.
-Their son Kenneth C. Lillie was born the following year and a daughter, Ida S. Lillie, was born in 1922.
+In civilian life he married Mary Ida Ruston Fitter in Warwickshire, on March 27, 1920.
+Their son Kenneth Charles Lillie was born in February the following year and a daughter, Ida Sonia Lillie, was born in November 1922.
 At this time they were living in Hazel Grove, Stockport and William had taken over the family business.

 Captain William Hampson Lillie died in 1972.
 He was 83 years old.